47degrees/fp-with-arrow-videos/Kleisli.md

 The local function allows us to do a conversion on the original input value inside the Kleisli before it's executed, creating a Kleisli with the input type of the conversion.
-In the sample we are creating a Kleisli which receives a Config object and use local to transform the Config parameter into an Integer or Double
+In this sample, we are creating a Kleisli which receives a Config object and uses local to transform the Config parameter into an Integer or Double.

 ---